 Never be afraid to ask about removing complexity from business requirements; less is more in this situation.
 As part of the definition of “done”, we need to have expected results in every story.
-If that is not feasible, we need to at least have a clear idea of customer expectations.
+If that is not feasible, we must at least have a clear idea of customer expectations.

-Observing the software and understanding different patterns gives us a tremendous advantage to catch gaps or errors.
+Observing the software and understanding different patterns gives us a tremendous advantage in catching gaps or errors.
 Exploratory Testing can improve observability.
 Sometimes, we need to learn from our applications; observing is core to exploring multiple behaviors and paths while testing.

-Improving log files and tracking allows us to monitor system events and recreate problems, an additional benefit of enhancing the ongoing supportability.
+Improving log files and tracking allows us to monitor system events and recreate problems, an additional benefit of enhancing ongoing supportability.